pingcap/docs-cn/storage-engine/titan-configuration.md

         rocksdb.titan.enabled: true
     ```

-    Reload the configuration and TiKV will be rolling restarted online:
+    Reload the configuration and TiKV will be rolling restarted dynamically:

     {{< copyable "shell-regular" >}}